nholbrook/car-vision/README.md

 # Inspiration

-We were interested in working with machine learningm, image recognition, augmented reality, and automobile saftey.
+We were interested in working with machine learning, image recognition, augmented reality, and automobile saftey.
 We decided on developing carVision in an effort to combine all four.

 # What is does